okwolo/okwolo/README.md

   // path: string of the new pathname
   // params: object to be passed to the route handler

+// renders layout from the new route app.show(path[, params]);
+  // path: string of the requested route's path
+  // params: object to be passed to the route handler

 // executes an action on the state app.act(type[, params]);
   // type: string of the action type